aystl2023/example-demo-2023/README.md

 # CollectionBuilder-GH

-A project to generate a free and simple digital collection site using [GitHub Pages](https://pages.github.com/) given:
+A project to practice using cb

-- a CSV of collection metadata
-- a folder of JPEG images, PDF documents, MP3s, or links to videos hosted on YouTube or Vimeo

 Visit the [demo site](https://collectionbuilder.github.io/collectionbuilder-gh/).